-My daughter and I were shopping at our local Shopko store buying baby supplies needed because my two youngest grandchildren were staying with us the next few days.
-We had finished our shopping and were in our car and in the process of leaving the parking lot when my daughter said to me, “Ohhh, that lady needs some help.”
+My daughter and I were shopping at our local Shopko store buying needed baby supplies.
+We finished shopping and in the process of leaving the parking lot in our car when my daughter said to me, “Ohhh, that lady needs some help.”
 I looked up immediately and saw an elderly woman walking in the parking lot towards us.
 She was stooped down carrying two large plastic shopping bags.
 The parking lot had about 3 inches of soft, slushy snow, the result of a recent snowfall.
 I told my daughter to stop so I could hop out of the car and help her.
 I walked over to her and our conversation went something like this:

 Me: “Ma’am, can I help you with your bags?”